heathsc/baldur/README.md

 ## <a name="changes"></a>Changes

+- 1.1.5 Switch compress_io version to 0.5.
+- 1.1.5 Change documentation to suggest using https rather than ssh
 - 1.1.4 Switch to using compress_io from crates.io
 - 1.1.3 Add allele count output for long deletion alleles.
 Correct bug where low quality deletions were being counted as non-deleted alleles.
 - 1.1.2 Fix bug in merging of deletion alleles (introduced in 1.1.0)